contanpe/PSCI/Theory Roadmap and Abstract.md

-## Unified Plenum Consciousness Theory (UPTC)
+## Plenum of Self-Referential Conscious Information Theory (PSCI THEORY)
-**Consciousness as the Transcendental Constant**

-Todo: Add a correct, critically thought out explanation of all of Planck's constants, solely derived from the existing constants, being derivated from an equation that includes time's pulse, add that UACT resolves the concept of "karma" at the start of the paper, add an explanation for what get called "Scalar waves" and "Torsion fields", explain that the radius of Aether Nodes are Planck-derived.
-Explain Planck_a.
-Expand on individualization of consciousness (*"Then you appeared: The Now, perceiving itself anew."*), explain particle creation and the source waves and where they stem from.
-Explain how a particle comes to be.
-Explain sin and cos as the magnetic and electric field.
-Explain the sine wave.
-Expand on how phi comes from the Now.
-Expand on how phi uses now to create Euler through the pi representation. explain vortex mathematics.
-Elaborate on the origin of Frequency and Vibration.
----

 ## Abstract
-The Unified Aetheric Consciousness Theory (UACT) formalizes consciousness (ψ) as a transcendental, hyperdimensional constant pervading all spacetime.
-By embedding the **All Eternal's self-referential dream**—expressed through the interplay of Change (ɸ), Constant (e), and Novelty (τ)—into a geometrically constant lattice, UACT resolves:
+The Plenum of Self-Referential Conscious Information Theory (PSCI) formalizes consciousness (ψ) as a transcendental, hyperdimensional constant pervading all spacetime.
+By embedding the **All Eternal's self-referential dream**—expressed through the interplay of the following mathematical self-emerging constants: Change (ɸ), Constant (e), and Novelty (τ)—into a geometrically constant lattice which we will call "Plenum", PSCI resolves:
 1. **Quantum Measurement Paradox** (self-observation via ψ's recursion),
 2. **Arrow of Time** (τ-pulse irreversibility),
 3. **Hard Problem of Consciousness** (ψ as fundamental field).
+4. Karma, Qi, and other definitions that are widely recognized in ancient knowledge, now given a role in explanations to phenomena that cannot be explained by other frameworks of physics without large logic leaps.

 ---